vztpv/vztpv/README.md

     Now Interested Repository : simdjson, rapidjson, boost/json, yyjson

    # To Do
-1. using simdclaujson, make my own json explorer.
-2. Renewal in simdjson part
+1. more test for SimdClauJson.
-3. make language to edit json.
+2. make language to edit json.